jimmychimmyy/MachineLearningNotes/decision_tree/decision_tree.md

 A split (in the dataset) involves one feature and one value for said feature that is used to divide the dataset into two groups?

+To perform a split:
+1. choose a split value
+2. split dataset into two subsets based on split value (smaller and larger than)
+3. evaluate cost of split
+4. repeat steps 1 - 3 for all possible splits
+5. keep the split value where cost is smallest

 #### <a name="greedy"></a>What is Greedy Splitting?

+Our decision tree's splitting is greedy.
+This means that it exhaustively searches the dataset for the best possible split and considers only the split with the best immediate result.

 #### <a name="stopping"></a>What is a Stopping Criterion?